Who Is Cedar Creek?

 Cedar Creek Christian Fellowship is known as a generous congregation.
 The focus of that generosity has been on seeing lives changed in God’s Kingdom.
 Though we have a small congregation, CCCF has supported many missionaries overseas, it has been a part of drilling water wells in Kenya, it has built a home for a widow, it has financially supported several summer camps, a youth center and a woman’s shelter as well as many other service projects in our communities.
 Our congregation is known for making people feel welcomed and at home.

 CCCF meets together to learn and grow in Christ and then to extend grace and hope in our communities.
-In addition to our Sunday morning service, we offer a community-coffee outreach on Wednesday’s, a women’s bible study, and Sunday school classes for children ages 0-13 during the Sunday morning service.
-Our youngest class will continue walking through the New Testament as they finished the Old Testament last year.
-In the fall, the older class will be working through a foundational course in How to Study the Bible.
+In addition to our Sunday morning service, we offer a community-coffee outreach on Wednesday mornings, a women’s bible study, a youth group, and Sunday school classes for children during the Sunday service.
+Our youngest class will continue walking through the Old and New Testament and our elementary class is working through Jesus' Parables.
 Right now with so many young children, we highly value the importance of teaching them how to read the bible and to present them with the entire message of the Gospel.
-In the past, our church has had strong youth groups that attracted many families to our church, but as those teens grew up and moved away, our group naturally became smaller.
-We currently have four teens and do not have an active youth ministry.
-In the future with so many young children, we foresee the need to start up a youth program again and we are excited for the opportunity to kick-start that ministry yet again!
 Our congregation desires to look for opportunities to meet needs in our community through service and giving.

 Our Community